 In the wake of the COVID-19 public health crisis, historic places across Washington State— including our final resting grounds and the organizations that maintain them— need support now more than ever.
 In acknowledgment of this, the Department of Archaeology & Historic Preservation (DAHP) has requested $515,000 in funding in the 2021-2023 state budget to continue the Historic Cemetery Preservation Capital Grant Program.
 With over 1,700 known cemeteries in Washington, grant requests have more than tripled the available funding over the past two grant cycles and the need for funds to maintain our resting places remains high.
 The Washington Trust is in strong support of DAHP’s request and will work across the coming months to advocate for continued funding for this important program.

 If you care for our state’s historic cemeteries and want to see this grant program continue, you can help us advocate for its renewed funding!
 Learn more about our advocacy of this and other important capital grant programs (courthouses, barns, historic theaters and Main Streets) and how you can help encourage Governor Inslee and your legislators to support them:

 The call for applications for 2019-2021 biennium funding has closed.
 You can sign up using the link below to receive updates about future funding opportunities if they become available.

 Assistance from the Washington Trust for Historic Preservation is available by phone, by email, through workshops or travel and occasionally site visits.
-Please contact Alex Gradwohl at (206) 735-3932 or via email with questions.
+Please contact Julianne Patterson at (206) 462-2999 or via email with questions.